rahul-verma/arjuna/docs/source/httpauto/seam_message.rst

 A blank message file means the following:
     * Send a GET request
-    * Route is the root of session i.e. same as default URL of HttpSession object
+    * Route is the root of session i.e. same as default URL of HttpService object
     * Perform no checks on response

 Technically it means the same as following:

     .. code-block:: python

-        svc.message()
+        svc.send()

 GET is default method
 ---------------------